auotomaton/ceng444-spring2024/README.md

 ! please email the TA if you cannot access the mail group.

+**prerequisites:** ceng242, ceng280, and ceng331 knowledge is expected, but no official prerequisites.

 ## recommended textbooks
 - *Compilers: Principles, Techniques and Tools (Second Edition) by Aho, A.V, Ullman J.D, Sethi R., Lam M.S.* (a.k.a. the Dragon Book)
 - *Engineering a Compiler (Second Edition) by Cooper, K.D., Torczon, L.*